Brumble Guides.

 A vehicle damaged so badly that repair is uneconomical or impossible.
 Categories range from A (scrap only) to S (repairable but structurally damaged) and N (repairable, non-structural damage).

 Young drivers typically face higher premiums due to inexperience.
-According to GoCompare, the average cost of car insurance for a 17-year-old was £1,959 in 2024.
 Here are key terms that can help reduce costs:

 Now you understand the language of car insurance, you're ready to compare quotes with confidence.
-Use the comparison tool to check prices from over 130 UK insurers in minutes.
+Check prices from over 130 UK insurers in minutes.

 Student car insurance is notoriously expensive, with the average UK student paying around £2,722 per year.
 This guide explains why premiums are so high for those in full-time education and what you can do to bring costs down legally.